The Hitchhiker's Guide to the Galaxy Primary and Secondary Phases: Fit the Twelfth

-The action returns to Arthur, the remaining Lintilla, and Marvin.
-We learn that Arthur had killed the last Allitnil, the anti-clone, and Marvin tied up Poodoo and Varntvar, leaving them forced to listen to a cassette tape of Marvin's autobiography.
+Arthur kills the last Allitnil, the anti-clone, while Marvin ties up Poodoo and Varntvar, leaving them forced to listen to a cassette tape of Marvin's autobiography.
 As they finally exit the Dolmansaxlil building, they set out for the same spaceport that Ford and Zaphod are in, but then discover that the suspended cup is heading towards the surface, with the Heart of Gold still inside.

 Meanwhile, Zarniwoop has offered Ford and Zaphod some drinks, and attempts to explain the whole situation to them.
 Zarniwoop starts by explaining that they had been in an artificially created universe within his office, then explains that he and Zaphod had co-conspired to discover who was really ruling the galaxy, as it was obvious it was not the President.
 Zaphod succeeds in his task, bringing the Heart of Gold - its improbability drive being necessary to reach the realm of the real ruler of the galaxy - to Zarniwoop's hiding place.
 Zarniwoop begins "dismantling" the artificial universe, and causes the cup to head to the surface outside.

 After the narrator describes who might be ruling the universe, we hear the voice of an old man attempting to feed his cat a bit of fish.
 This old man seems to have his own unique perspective on things, but had noticed a white ship approaching.
 This ship, the Heart of Gold, discharges four of its passengers: Ford, Zaphod, Arthur and Zarniwoop, who approach the old man's shack.
 They attempt to question him about the decisions he makes about the galaxy, but he gives everything a vague answer.
 He does however reveal that he may have given his assent to the men who regularly seek his advice, thus giving Zaphod permission, under the pressure of the galaxy's psychiatrists, to destroy Earth before the Ultimate Question was revealed, thus securing their jobs.
 Arthur leaves angrily.
 Zarniwoop attempts further questions, but is eventually brushed off, and it's discovered that Arthur has made away with the Heart of Gold, with Lintilla and Marvin aboard.
 This leaves Ford, Zaphod and Zarniwoop stranded on the "Old Man in the Shack"'s planet, and here the episode ends - though open-ended with a spoken possibility of another series.